Do you buy Easter gifts for kids or fill an Easter basket with goodies each year? I’m curious to know others’ family traditions.

 This book tells it like it is, which most boys can appreciate.
 It encourages them to take Jesus seriously by addressing challenges that teens face and how to address them through prayer.

-We just finished the video Bible study based on this book in our Youth class at church and LOVED it.
-I would highly recommend this book.
+We just finished the video Bible study based on this book in our Youth class at church and it really hit home.
+I would highly recommend this book for young men (or any sports fan).

 A practical, faith-based guide to everything a young man needs to survive in life.